jacebenson/jace.pro/content/post/2019-11-13-vs-code-extensions/index.md

 This tool is not dependant on any text editor like the rest but I believe this was and still is a source of inspiration for all of these tools.
 Because this tool has no required editor, it in my opinion is going to be more available to more systems and users likes.

-This was originally written before scopes, so you literally had to set up what tables and columns you wanted and this will fetch the files and update the values in Servicenow in your current scope and update set.
+This was originally written before scopes, so you literally had to set up what tables and columns you wanted and this will fetch the files and update the values in ServiceNow in your current scope and update set.

 ## Sal Costa's Servicenow Sync
 I'm pretty partial to Sal's work as it to me has always been of very high quality.
 As such I tried this out.
 This reminded me very much of when I had used DynamicDan's fork.
-It is more intuitive, but that is because the commands are all available in command palatte.
+It is more intuitive, but that is because the commands are all available in command palette.
 This extension has these features;

 The good;

-- No preconfigured tables to start with, you have to specify what you want
+- No pre-configured tables to start with, you have to specify what you want
-- Preconfigured fields for tables are set up once you add a table
+- Pre-configured fields for tables are set up once you add a table
 - Can download records regardless of scope/application
 - Link to open the file in the browser
 - Compare file to server